Yashar Aliyev (diplomat): Political and diplomatic career

+Permanent Representative to the UN (first term)

 He was appointed as his country's Permanent Representative to the UN in January 2002, and presented his credentials to the Secretary-General of the United Nations on 12 March 2002.
 Aliyev worked as Permanent Representative until November, 2006.
 He was also vice-president of the 59th session of the General Assembly, vice-president of the Economic and Social Council in 2004–2005, and vice-president of the United Nations Conference on the Illicit Trade in Small Arms and Light Weapons in All Its Aspects in 2001, and Chairman of the UN's Fourth Committee (Special Political and Decolonization) in 2005–2006.
 During his tenure as Permanent Representative Azerbaijan was elected to the UN Economic and Social Council (2002), UN Commission on Human Rights (2005), and UN Human Rights Council (2006.)
 In 2004, the item entitled "The situation in the occupied territories of Azerbaijan" was included in the agenda of the General Assembly.

+Interregnum (2011-2014)

 Aliyev was also the first ambassador of Azerbaijan to Cuba (2006).

 From November 2006 until October 26, 2011, he served as the Ambassador of the Republic of Azerbaijan to the United States.
 He was also accredited as an observer to the Organization of American States (2006-2011).
 Congressman Bill Shuster (R) in his statement at the Congress commended Yashar Aliyev's role in enhancing Azerbaijan-US relations.
 Other congressmen, Steve Cohen (D), Virginia Foxx (R) and Dan Boren (D) have also issued statements highlighting Ambassador Aliyev's diplomatic performance in Washington.
 "Through frequent and productive communications with the United States Congress, Ambassador Aliyev has helped raise awareness of the issues pertaining to Azerbaijan and foster mutual understanding between the peoples of the two countries", highlighted in the statement by Virginia Foxx.

+Permanent Representative to the UN (second term)

-After three years service in Azerbaijan (2011-2014), in May 2014 Yashar Aliyev was appointed again as Permanent Representative of Azerbaijan to the United Nations.
+After three years service in Azerbaijan, in May 2014 Yashar Aliyev was appointed again as Permanent Representative of Azerbaijan to the United Nations.
 On 10 June 2014, he presented his credentials to UN Secretary General.